 Who we are

-Two Bud Spur is one of a small group of vineyards in the Huon Valley that together make up the most southerly wine region in Australia.
+Two Bud Spur is a small vineyard in Tasmania’s Huon Valley; the most southerly wine region in Australia.
 Our vines were planted in 1996 on a premium north facing site in Gardners Bay, Tasmania.
 The vineyard was purchased by marine biologists Craig Mundy and Karen Miller in August, 2006 and we released our first wines under our new Two Bud Spur Label in 2007.